Average Spectral Density of Multiparametric Gaussian Ensembles of Complex Matrices: Introduction

 In general, a real physical system under consideration is often complex.
-Enormous success of Hermitian random matrix ensembles in past with the Hermitian operators of complex systems \cite{haak, fkpt5, psrev, gmw} encourages us to seek non-Hermitian random matrix ensembles as the models for the non Hermitian operators.
-But, as in the Hermitian case, the manifestation of the complexity is in general system dependent and imposes various matrix as well ensemble constraints on the random matrix models \cite{psrev}.
+Enormous success of Hermitian random matrix ensembles in past with the Hermitian operators of complex systems \cite{haak, meta,fkpt5, brody, apbe, psrev, gmw, psall, psall1, psco, ptche, apce, psalt, psacu, psflat} encourages us to seek non-Hermitian random matrix ensembles as the models for the non Hermitian operators.
+But, as in the Hermitian case, the manifestation of the complexity is in general system dependent and the choice of an appropriate ensemble representing the system requires a prior knowledge of the relations among ensemble and system parameters and imposes various matrix as well ensemble constraints \cite{psrev}.
 This in turn requires an analysis of a wide range of system dependent random matrix ensembles, with matrix elements described by multi-parametric distributions which may also be correlated.
-While previous studies have analyzed some of these ensembles \cite{bp, gnv, tk}, the results obtained are either for those free of any parameters e.g. Ginibre ensemble \cite{haak} or are system specific and can not provide insights for a generic non-Hermitian operator.
+The growing applications of such ensembles in complex systems has in past led to development of a number of theoretical tools e.g. orthogonal polynomial method \cite{fy1, fy2, fy3, gnv}, Green's function approach \cite{fh1, nh, sc}, cavity method \cite{mcn, nm}, nonlinear sigma model approach \cite{haak} etc. The results obtained are however often based on system specific approximations used to simplify the analysis \cite{gin, haak, bp, gnv, tk, mnr}.
+This motivated one of us in \cite{psnh} to seek a theoretical formulation where all system information manifest through a single function of all system parameters.
+The study \cite{psnh} however did not pursue a detailed analysis of the formulation e.g analysis of the spectral density or its fluctuations.
+Our primary objective in the present work is to bridge this information gap by deriving a common mathematical formulation for the spectral density of a wide range of Gaussian ensembles of complex matrices with varying degree of sparsity.